 You don’t want recipients to read your email and wonder what the point is.
 If you beat around the bush and don’t get to the ask until the last paragraph, many of your readers will have already tuned you out and moved on to the next message in their inbox.

-Take a look at our example email template to see how it’s done!
+Take a look at this example email template to see how it’s done!

 This email gives donors clear action items right off the bat.
 Donors immediately understand that they’re being invited to a fundraising event and asked to contribute financially.
 With a little organization-specific branding, a template like this one can be the perfect medium to express your nonprofit’s cause.